 Shares of New York-based NYSE Euronext were little changed at $33.61 as of 1:22 p.m. in New York today.

-European derivatives accounted for 19 percent of NYSE (NYX) Euronext’s third-quarter net revenue, down from 22 percent a year ago, according to a November presentation from the New York-based company.
+European derivatives accounted for 19 percent of NYSE (NYX:US) Euronext’s third-quarter net revenue, down from 22 percent a year ago, according to a November presentation from the New York-based company.

 To contact the reporter on this story: Nandini Sukumar in London at firstname.lastname@example.org